Ganapathipurandhar/-CSharpConsoleApplications/README.md

 <img src="assets/images/LINQ3.png" alt="LINQ query image 3">

-<br> Write a LINQ query that retrieves the name and age of the student with the highest average grade across all the courses:
+<br> Retrieve the name and age of the student with the highest average grade across all courses:

 `var topStudent = courses
                 .SelectMany(c => c.Students)